WalletScrutiny/WalletScrutinyCom/_android/co.edgesecure.app.md

 ## Update 2024-10-25:

-The build process for the EdgeSecure Wallet was completed successfully using the test script {% include testScript.html % }
+The build process for {{ page.title }} was completed successfully using our
+{% include testScript.html %}.

 Here is the result we got.

 ```
 ===== Begin Results =====
 appId:          co.edgesecure.app